-B. COST SHARING
+B. Cost Sharing

-Under this Funding Opportunity Announcement, required cost share must be at least 50% (100% match against EERE funds) of the total allowable costs of the project (i.e., the sum of the Government share, and the recipient share of allowable costs equals the total allowable cost of the project), unless an Applicant request for reduced cost share is received and approved by EERE (see Cost Share Reduction Request in Section III.
-B.7 below).
-All cost share must come from non-Federal sources unless otherwise allowed by law (see note below and Appendices B and C).
-See 10 CFR 600.30 for the applicable cost sharing requirements.
-Failure to meet the requirements of this subsection may result in your Application not being reviewed or considered.
+Under this Funding Opportunity Announcement, required cost share must be at least 50% (100% match against DOE funds) of the total allowable costs of the project (i.e., the sum of the Government share, and the Recipient share of allowable costs equals the total allowable cost of the project), unless an Applicant request for reduced cost share is received and approved by DOE (see Cost Share Reduction Request in Section III.
+B.7).
+All cost share must come from non-Federal sources unless otherwise allowed by law (see note below and Appendix B).
+See 2 CFR 200.306 and 2 CFR 910.130 for the applicable cost sharing requirements.
+Failure to meet the requirements of this subsection may result in your application not being reviewed or considered.

-Except for pre-award costs with prior EERE approval, only cost share contributions made during the period of the project, if awarded, can be considered.
-Costs incurred prior to award selection cannot be considered as cost share or for reimbursement by EERE.
+Except for pre-award costs with prior DOE approval, only cost share contributions made during the period of the project, if awarded, can be considered.
+Costs incurred prior to award selection cannot be considered as cost share or for reimbursement by DOE.

-Costs associated with the construction of a building will not be considered by EERE for reimbursement or as cost share; only the incremental costs associated with the installation of clean energy systems or energy efficiency measures will be considered allocable to the proposed EERE funded project.
+Costs associated with the construction of a building or buildings or structures such as carports (unless integral to the clean energy system being proposed) will not be considered by DOE for reimbursement or as cost share; only the incremental costs associated with the installation of clean energy systems or energy efficiency measures will be considered allocable to the proposed DOE funded project.

-If the funds being proposed as non-Federal cost share against this announcement are from a Federal source, allowed by law, the Applicant must specifically identify those funds and that authority as part of the Application.
+If the funds being proposed as non-Federal cost share against this announcement are from a Federal source, allowed by law, the Applicant must specifically identify those funds and that authority as part of the application.
 The following are some instances where Federal funds are permissible for use as cost share.